wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Open Distro is an open source distribution of Elasticsearch, a highly scalable full-text search engine.
 It offers advanced security, alerting, index management, deep performance analysis and a number of other additional features.
 For more information, refer to `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_.

-This document will explain how to install the Open Distro components in a single-node cluster.
+This document will explain how to install Elasticsearch in a single-node cluster.

 .. note:: Root user privileges are necessary to execute all the commands described below.